 It is helpful to have a flashlight so you can see the connections as described below.
 Locate the battery power supply.
 It is the black box with the red and black wires.
-Locate the control module (see Figure 17).
+The control module is located on the back of the burner assembly (see Figure 18).
 Connect the battery power supply to the control module by plugging the battery power supply to the mating receptacle on the control module.
-The receptacle is located on the side of the black control module next to the word "BATT" which is molded in the control module's black housing (see Figure 17).
+The receptacle is located on the side of the black control module next to the word "BATT" which is molded in the control module's black housing (see Figure 18).
 Be certain to push the plug fully into the receptacle.
 Install batteries in the battery power supply and hand held remote control.
 Place the battery box so it is located away from the burner as much as possible towards the back left side of the fireplace floor.

-Connect Battery Plug Here Figure 17 - Control Module
+Connect Battery Plug Here Figure 18 - Control Module